What is acute HIV infection?

-Many people with acute HIV infection don’t have any symptoms.
-However, if you do experience symptoms, they may last for a few days or up to four weeks.
+Not all symptoms may be present, and many people with acute HIV infection don’t have any symptoms.
+However, if a person does experience symptoms, they may last for a few days or up to four weeks, then disappear without treatment.

-Acute HIV infection occurs within two to four weeks after initial exposure to the virus.
-HIV is spread through:
+Acute HIV infection occurs most often two to four weeks after initial exposure to the virus.
+HIV is transmitted through:

-- sharing syringes or needles with an infected person
+- sharing syringes or needles with someone living with HIV

-- contact with infected blood, semen, or vaginal fluids
+- contact with blood, semen, vaginal fluids, or anal secretions containing HIV

-HIV is not spread through casual physical contact, such as hugging, holding hands, or sharing food utensils with an infected person.
+HIV isn’t transmitted through casual physical contact, such as hugging, kissing, holding hands, or sharing food utensils.
+Saliva doesn’t transmit HIV.

 HIV can affect people of any age, race, or sexual orientation.
-However, certain groups may be more at risk for HIV.
+However, behavioral factors may put certain groups at a higher risk for HIV.
 These include:

 - men who have sex with men

 A standard HIV screening test won’t necessarily detect acute HIV infection.
 Many HIV screening tests look for antibodies to HIV rather than the virus itself.
 Antibodies are proteins that recognize and destroy harmful substances, such as viruses and bacteria.
 The presence of certain antibodies usually indicates a current infection.
-However, it can take several months after an initial infection for antibodies to appear, so diagnosis can be delayed.
+However, it can take several weeks after an initial transmission for antibodies to appear.